 Read v.
 Powerscreen Inc., Federal Circuit

-- Hewlett-Packard Co.- patent infringement litigation regarding imaging technology and document management technology; antitrust litigation regarding alleged agreement not to compete.
+- Hewlett-Packard Co.- US litigation counsel for HP’s claims arising from its purchase of Autonomy Corporation plc; patent infringement litigation regarding imaging technology and document management technology; antitrust litigation regarding alleged agreement not to compete.

 - Cisco Systems- actions alleging breach of fiduciary duty in connection with Cisco's acquisition of Starent Networks Corp.